Incense burner: arm (hieroglyph)

 The ancient Egyptian Incense burner: arm is a horizontal hieroglyph representing various types of horizontal tools used to offer, and burn incense.
-In tomb scenes it is often shown with an attached small box, or cup region, for holding incense, located on the upper surface; the offering individual is sometimes holding a grain-pellet of incense, with lines of incense, or connected grains-in-a-line equal to wafting smoke.
+In tomb scenes, it is sometimes depicted with a little cup-shaped box attached for keeping incense on the top surface; the person making the offering is occasionally seen holding an incense grain-pellet with lines of incense, or linked grains-in-a-line, which are equivalent to drifting smoke.

 Incense was used from the beginning dynasties of Ancient Egypt.

 The horizontal incense burner is a determinative in Egyptian language k3p, for "incense, to make smoke".
 The phonetic value of the hieroglyph is kp.

 Incense burner: pot

 The other common type of hieroglyph for the burning of incense, is a small pot, with a flame, flickering from the top surface, "Incense burner: pot with smoke".
 The censer pot has one major usage in front of the feet of the "Soul" bird, the Ibis, :R7-G25 but is also replaced in rare instances with a meteor hieroglyph, :D12-G25, (not Gardiner listed).